gadget114514/UnityGrepRPlugin/README.md

 This Unity Editor plugin searches string pattern in directory.

+# Notice
+Unity 2022: it works well
+Unity 2023: cursor not located to the right position

 # Install
 Download grepr.unitypackage from repository (as raw data) Import grepr.unitypackage.